 Grand Hotel restaurants

 The Grand Hotel has a franchise of restaurants across the island.
-While I did not go to any of them so cannot vouch for them based on personal experience, I did speak to the management of the Grand Hotel, who ensured me that there are gluten free options at each restaurant!
+I spoke to the management of the Grand Hotel, who ensured me that there are gluten free options at each restaurant!
 There are strict cross contamination practices in effect at each restaurant.
 You can read more about the menus here.
 Based on my truly outstanding experience dining at the Grand Hotel itself, I am sure the restaurants are equally amazing.

 Read more about each Grand Hotel owned restaurant: